HumzaLala/ZendeskCodingChallenge/README.md

 JSON.

 ## Execution
+The machine needs to have Java installed to run this program.

-To execute in a CLI, run
+To execute in a CLI, run the following
 >`cd out/artifacts/zendesk_challenge_jar`
 >
 > `java -jar zendesk_challenge.jar`